rails/rails/guides/source/action_controller_overview.md

 For most session stores, the unique session ID in the cookie is used to look up session data on the server (e.g. a database table).
 Rails does not allow you to pass the session ID in the URL as this is less secure.

 The `CookieStore` is the default and recommended session store.
 It stores all session data in the cookie itself (the session ID is still available to you if you need it).
-The cookie data is cryptographically signed to prevent tampering.
-It's also encrypted so anyone with access to it can't read its contents.
 The `CookieStore` is lightweight and does not require any configuration to use in a new application.

 The `CookieStore` can store 4 kB of data - much less than the other storage options - but this is usually enough.
 Storing large amounts of data in the session is discouraged.
 You should especially avoid storing complex objects (such as model instances) in the session.